Where to eat in New York

 - Comfortable shoes are essential for a New York trip, On a food tour you walk a lot.
 The more comfortable your shoes, the more enjoyable your culinary tour.

 - A backpack is very handy for a New York visit, You can accommodate everything in it.
-It fits well too culinary souvenirs into it.
+It also great to carry culinary souvenirs .

-- A waterproof windbreaker * is good for sightseeing in New York.
+- A wind and rain jacket is good for sightseeing in New York.
 The wind often blows violently between New York skyscrapers.
 For example, such a jacket is very helpful when visiting one of the roof top bars.

-- One New York Travel Guide * of course also belongs in the backpack.
+- A New York Travel Guide * of course also belongs in the backpack.

 Where to eat cheap in New York